Licence Renewal: February 18 - March 31, 2026

-Licence renewal opened for all licensees (Class 1, 2, 3 and 4, but not foreign practitioners) on February 18.
-The deadline to complete the annual licence renewal process, including the Annual Licensee Report and fee payment, is March 31, 2025.
+Licence renewal for all licensees (Class 1, 2, 3 and 4, but not foreign practitioners who will renew later in the year) will take place between February 18 – March 31, 2026.
 Licences will remain active until that date.

 CPATA’s By-laws require every fee to be adjusted (increased or decreased) on January 1 by the percentage change in the October All-items Consumer Price Index for Canada.
-The October All-items CPI was published on November 19th and is 2%.
-Accordingly, all CPATA fees for 2025 will be adjusted by 2% and renewal fees are listed in the table below.
+The October All-items CPI was published on November 17th and is an increase of 2.2% from October 2024.
+Accordingly, all CPATA fees, including for licence issuance or renewal, foreign practitioner registration, applications, class changes and exams for 2026 will be adjusted by 2.2%.

 Firm Payment

 Bulk payment is available for firms paying for 5 licensees or more.
 Licensees must first log into their Licensee Portal account to complete the renewal steps, including the Annual Licensee Report.
 Once this is done, the status of their renewal is set to “Submitted”.
-Firm representatives must then fill in this form and submit it to payments-paiements@cpata-cabamc.ca by March 21 to avoid processing delays.
-Further information for firm representatives are found on this page.
+Firm representatives must then fill out a form (available in early 2026) and submit it to payments-paiements@cpata-cabamc.ca by March 21 to avoid processing delays.

 CPATA’s Licence Classes